bgar324/ucla-poopers/README.md

 ---

-### Optional AI Features
+### Only Required for Gemini Summaries

 ```env
 GEMINI_API_KEY=
 GEMINI_MODEL=gemini-2.5-flash-lite
 ```

-These are only required for AI-generated bathroom summaries.
+These are only required for Gemini-generated bathroom summaries and the summary backfill script.

-The core application functions without them.
+The app itself still runs without them.
+When Gemini is not configured, bathroom detail falls back to regular review text or a basic building/floor/type description.

 ---